-LU10.E Encourage infill development and redevelopment which is compatible with the character of existing development, including historic features and building designs are usually not automatically compatible with either the character of the existing historic structures or the pattern of the existing development.
+LU10.E Encourage infill development and redevelopment which is compatible with the character of existing development, including historic features.

+Two of the primary factors that draw people to urban environments are the character of the existing structures, in particular, historic structures; and the higher levels of community- and pedestrian-oriented design found there.
+Conventional, new development patterns and building designs are usually not automatically compatible with either the character of the existing historic structures or the pattern of the existing development.
 However, new infill development and redevelopment can be made compatible, with additional attention to the building layouts and designs.
 Adopted neighborhood or area plans can also be used to further identify underutilized properties and encourage compatible infill development in those areas.